Can A Picture Lead to The Identity of Unidentified Man?

 Four Decades Later, who is Mr. X?

 For several decades, the Rhode Island Medical Examiner’s Office has been trying to solve the identity of a possible unidentified male whose partial remains were found on the afternoon of March 10, 1977.
 He had been referred to in a newspaper article as Mr. X. He was found when a fishing vessel that was 31 miles off Point Judith hauled in the decomposed remains that been submerged in the murky deep water.
 The remains were partial in that legs, hands, forearms and even part of the head was missing.
-It is believe that he may have been between the ages of 30 to 70 but it is possible he could have been younger.
+It is believed that he may have been between the ages of 30 to 70 but it is possible he could have been younger.
 There was one interesting characteristic of the body, there was a .22 caliber bullet was lodged in the upper left hip.
 Police were not sure if the bullet was from before his death (a possible war wound) or if the person was killed by the bullet or shot when he was already dead.
+Police theorize that the male was dead for at least a year.
+A 1986 Providence Journal Article stated that Mr X had significant atherosclerosis (hardening of the arteries).
+A bone found in the skull indicated that there was an extra bone called the “os inca” and is often found in American Indians (Aboroginal Indians).
+However, there was other bone structure that suggested he may have been a Caucasian.
+The Medical Examiner also noted that Mr. X had a separation of the sacrum which pointed to a mild case of spina bifida.

 If you have any information about who this man may be, contact the Rhode Island Office of the State Medical Examiners at 401-222-5500.